pmd/pmd/docs/pages/pmd/projectdocs/decisions/adr-3.md

 {{ page.adr_status }} (Last updated: {{ page.last_updated }})

 # Consequences

+* Clearly defining the API PMD provides, makes sense and will help, if we at some time in the future want to modularize PMD using java9.
+That would prevent API leaking then at compile time already...

 What becomes easier or more difficult to do because of this change?